andyeske/How-to-CAD-Disney/README.md

 ### Session 5: Mickey, the Green Aliens, and the Genie!
 (Tuesday, June 17)

+**Objective:** In this session, we’ll practice using the loft command to design organic-looking geometries.

 **Session Activities:**
 * The Genie's [lamp](https://static.wikia.nocookie.net/aladdin/images/4/4b/Genie%27s_Lamp.png/revision/latest?cb=20200531024123).
 * A Mickey [statue](https://static.wikia.nocookie.net/love-exalted/images/6/6f/Mickey_Mouse_render.png/revision/latest/thumbnail/width/360/height/360?cb=20211011152309). (this proved to be too difficult, so instead the project focused on the green [aliens](https://toystoryreplica.com/wp-content/uploads/2023/06/1-scaled.jpg) from Toy Story!).